CrazyTim/sublime-merge-vs-sourcetree/README.md

   *(The Sourcetree interface is more GUI-based)*

+- The full path to the repo is shown in the Window title.

+  *(Sourcetree doesn't have this feature)*

-- The name of checked out branch is prominent:
+- The checked-out branch name is prominent:

   ![Screen shot](https://crazytim.github.io/sublime-merge-vs-sourcetree/img/merge-004.png)

   *(Sourcetree only bolds the branch name, which is hard to see with lots of branches)*

 - Easily inspect the state of any file as of a certain commit.

+  *Source tree only shows you files that where modified as part of the commit.*

 - Easy to copy text from the diff view (SourceTree only allows you to copy line-by-line).